IsaiahDuarte/SharpTree/README.md

 ## Building SharpTree

-SharpTree is configured to multi-target both `.NET 8` and `.NET Framework 4.8` to ensure compatibility with PowerShell

-### Steps to Build

 1. **Ensure .NET 8 SDK is Installed**

    Download and install the [latest .NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) if you haven't already.